TonioGela/blog/content/gh-action-in-scala.md

 So to get our input parameters, reading the environment variables `INPUT_NUMBER-ONE` and `INPUT_NUMBER-TWO` will be enough.

 Last but not least, we need to find a way to define our action's output.
+Picking up the shovel again and digging further in the documentation we'll discover [a section](https://docs.github.com/en/actions/using-jobs/defining-outputs-for-jobs#overview) that enlights us about the existence of a `GITHUB_OUTPUT` environment variable that will contain a file's path.
+This file will serve as an output buffer for the currently running step and using it is as simple as writing the string `<output_variable_name>=<value>` in it.

+In our case, we'll have to write `result=<sum of the inputs>` in the file that sits at path `$GITHUB_OUTPUT` and we'll be done.

+To sum up, we need a library/framework/stack that offers comfy APIs to read the content of environment variables and write stuff into files that has been compiled for Scala.js.

+The Scala standard library will probably be enough for such a simple task, but why don't we pick a tech stack that offers a resource-safe referentially tranparent way to perform these operations and that has a nice asyncronous API to call other processes, like other command line tools?

+### Typelevel toolkit

 ### Testing never hurts

 ---
 - Process APIs in fs2